John Muir Laws is a marvel.

 Let your brain and attention play with what is in front of you.

 Laws has a strategy that unlocks close observation.
 He asks four key prompts.
 They act as a stepping stone to seeing.
-(One of them is not even in the book.)

 "These are designed to stimulate intentional curiosity, to generate as many things as I don't know about what is in front of me."